 Shifts in cabin pressure make you gassy

 You're not just imagining the farting among your fellow travelers—studies have shown flatulence increases in the air.
 The Aerospace Medical Association says our body's gas can expand up to 25 percent!
 "We know from physics that gas tends to expand inversely to pressure," Dr. Alves says.
 "Therefore, as we climb on a flight, the external pressure is progressively lower, and any gas trapped inside our body cavities will expand accordingly."
 This includes the gas in your intestines, which can lead to bloating and the urge to break wind.
 So what should you do?
 Holding it in is not good for your body, so if you feel the pressure, it's best to let it out—in the restroom if possible.
-You may also want to avoid these foods that cause gas before you fly.
+By the way, this is the absolute best time to use the airplane bathroom.

 Air pressure changes cause your ears to pop